All articles

 The ceiling hits you when you need real-time features, mobile-native experiences, complex payment flows, or anything custom.
 At that point you either rebuild from scratch or start layering expensive plugins that break during updates.
 No-code is a great proof-of-concept tool.
 It is rarely the right foundation for a product you intend to grow.

-In 2025 the conversation around AI coding tools (Cursor, v0, Bolt, Lovable) is unavoidable.
-The pitch is appealing: describe what you want, get working code back instantly.
-For a developer who can review and debug the output, these tools are genuinely transformative.
-For a non-technical founder working alone, they produce something that looks finished but breaks in the places that matter — payments, security, mobile, performance.
+In 2026 the conversation around AI coding tools is unavoidable.
+The pitch is appealing: describe what you want, get working code back quickly.
+For a developer who can review and debug the output, these tools are useful.
+For a non-technical founder working alone, they can produce something that looks finished while the hard parts are still unproven: payments, security, mobile behavior, performance, and deployment.

 Option 3: Freelancers